Experimentally controlling scattering of water waves in correlated disorder: Scattering cross section of a single scatterer

 We characterize the scattering cross-section of a single scatterer consisting of a vertical cylinder with radius $a$ subjected to an incident monochromatic plane wave $\phi_i(\vb{r})$.
 The complex amplitude of the total field is decomposed into incident and scattered contributions, $\phi(\vb{r})=\phi_i(\vb{r})+\phi_s(\vb{r})$.
 Before extracting the amplitude and phase from the measurement, we perform a spatio-temporal filtering (see Materials and Methods section).
 The scattered amplitude~$\abs{\phi_s}$ and phase~$\arg(\phi_s)$, are displayed in Fig.~\ref{fig:sigma_s}A and B. The phase maps reveal nearly perfect circular contours, while the amplitude decreases radially from the cylinder.
 These features are consistent with a predominantly monopolar scattering response.
 The scattering cross-section is extracted from the scattered amplitude using the relation

 where the integral is performed along a circle of radius~$R$ centered on the scatterer.
 The denominator normalizes the scattered intensity by the local incident intensity.
 The prefactor~$\exp(2R/\ell_a)$ corrects for viscous attenuation in the background, with the attenuation length $\ell_a$ obtained experimentally.
+Another approach could have involved measuring the extinction cross-section based on the forward scattering amplitude using the optical theorem.
+In an absorbing medium, the method described here, which uses angular integration, proved to be more robust, with the advantage of directly yielding the scattering cross section.
 Theoretically, one would expect a cross-section independent of the radius $R$, provided that the scattered field has reached its asymptotic form.
 In the far field, $\phi_s(\mathbf{r}){\sim}f(\theta) \exp(ikr)\exp(-r/\ell_a)/\sqrt{r}$, and the cross-section is found to be independent of distance.
 In practice, this can be checked by computing $\sigma_s$ for different values of $R$.
 Figure~\ref{fig:sigma_s}C displays the average value of $\sigma_s$ together with its standard deviation (error bars) versus the excitation frequency.
 The main contribution to this standard deviation comes from the residual incident field remaining after the extraction procedure.
 The standard deviation increases at high frequency since, in this regime, the ratio between the scattered and incident fields becomes smaller due to viscous attenuation.
 Over the explored frequency range, we observe a smooth increase of the scattering cross-section~$\sigma_s$ with no resonant peaks, even though $ka$ ranges from 1 to 3, meaning that the cylinders are in the Mie scattering regime.